 Lawyers who mainly work in the field of international law.
 This would involve work as an attorney who focuses on international trade or business disputes, conflict of law matters, and other private international law.
 Work in this profession generally does not involve stringent deadlines nor consequences.
 Rather than knowledge as to the law, interpretations, and case law knowledge matters.

 It should be made to note that the fields mentioned earlier are in no way just “easy.”
-Rather, through a comparative analysis, the stress and lack of time available to lawyers in these fields would be to their favor.
+Rather, through a comparative analysis, the stress and lack of time available to lawyers in these fields would be in their favor.